tigerabrodi/system-design-algo-notes/README.md

 Writing to memory is fast.
 Reading from memory is also fast.
 But memory is volatile.
 If the power goes out, the data is lost.

 # Latency and Throughput

+## Latency

+How long it takes for data to travel from one point to another e.g. how long it takes for a request to travel from the client to the server.

+Reading 1MB sequentially from memory takes about 250 microseconds.
+Reading 1MB sequentially from SSD takes about 1 millisecond which is 4 times slower than memory aka 1000 microseconds.

+1 MB over 1 Gbps link takes about 10 000 microseconds.

+Packet round trip time from California to Netherlands and back takes about 150 milliseconds aka 150 000 microseconds.

+Video games would want to have low latency.
+They want to have a fast response time.
+Lag in games is a result of high latency.

+## Throughput

+How much data can be transferred from one point to another in a given amount of time e.g. how many requests can be processed per second.

+This is measured in bits per second.
+1 Gbps link can transfer 1 billion bits per second.